-Hyundai Ioniq Electric motor, drive & performance
+Hyundai Ioniq Electric (2016-2022) performance, top speed & motor

 As well as receiving a new battery, the latest version of the Hyundai Ioniq Electric comes with an upgraded electric motor: this produces 134bhp, up from the 118bhp delivered by the pre-facelift version of the car.

 Hyundai Ioniq Electric 0-62mph, top speed and acceleration

 With that extra power at its disposal, 0-62mph is delivered in 9.7 seconds; half a second faster than the pre-facelift version of the Ioniq could manage.
 The top speed is down, however, falling from 103mph to 96mph.
 Typically for an electric car, the acceleration is best in the 0-30mph range before tailing off as the speed climbs.
 However, the level of shove at your disposal around town feels significant, and you won’t be left wanting for power when looking for overtaking gaps on the motorway.